codemagic-ci-cd/codemagic-docs/content/publishing/email-and-slack-notifications.md

 ### MS Teams

-To be able to receive an email from Codemagic to your MS Teams account, please go to your MS Teams account make sure to set `Anyone can send emails to this address` in `Get email address` -> `advanced settings`.
+To be able to receive an email from Codemagic to your MS Teams account, please go to your MS Teams account and make sure to set `Anyone can send emails to this address` in `Get email address` -> `advanced settings`.

 From the whole address e.g. `My awesome company <543l5kj43.some.address@somedomain.teams.ms>` use only the part in angle brackets.